"Lispr vs Wispr Flow: an honest comparison"

 Closing

 Wispr Flow and Lispr are not really competing for the same person.
-Wispr Flow is the cross-platform, full-featured, subscription product — and if you need any of those things, it is the right pick, and Lispr cannot match it.
-Lispr is the small, free, Mac-only, no-account tool for people who want dictation to be one gesture and nothing more.
+Wispr Flow is the full-featured subscription product that follows you onto your phone — and if you need any of those things, it is the right pick, and Lispr cannot match it.
+Lispr is the small, free, no-sign-up desktop tool, on Mac and Windows, for people who want dictation to be one gesture and nothing more.

 Be honest with yourself about which person you are.
 If you want to weigh other options too, our roundup of voice-to-text apps for Mac covers the wider field.